nhaydendetts/Cloud_Computing-week8_Lab9/README.md

 Once the database is set up and the index.php placed in a PHP enabled server folder, you can run the REST functions as detailed below:

+****
-SELECT ALL (default action) - Selects and returns all fields for all contacts in the database as JSON object
+# SELECT ALL (default action) - Selects and returns all fields for all contacts in the database as JSON object

 Call URL: curl SERVER_ADDRESS/?op=fetch

 PARAMETERS:

---op: Expected Value: fetch  REQUIRED
+-- op: Expected Value: fetch  REQUIRED

 RETURNS:

---JSON object of all fields for all contacts in the database or error message
+-- JSON object of all fields for all contacts in the database or error message

 *****
-SELECT ONE - Selects and returns one contact that matches the provided email address as JSON object
+# SELECT ONE - Selects and returns one contact that matches the provided email address as JSON object

 Call URL: curl SERVER_ADDRESS/?op=fetch&email=email@email.com

 PARAMETERS:

---op: Expected Value: fetch REQUIRED
+-- op: Expected Value: fetch REQUIRED

---email: Expected Value: email address of contact you are selecting REQUIRED
+-- email: Expected Value: email address of contact you are selecting REQUIRED

 RETURNS:

---JSON object of all fields for selected contact in the database or error message
+-- JSON object of all fields for selected contact in the database or error message

+****
-CREATE - Creates new contact record based on provided: Firstname, Lastname, Age, Email, and Zipcode.
+# CREATE - Creates new contact record based on provided: Firstname, Lastname, Age, Email, and Zipcode.
 Returns a confirmation message of success or failure

 Call URL: curl SERVER_ADDRESS/?op=create&email=email@email.com&fname=FirstName&lname=LastName&age=Age&zip=Zipcode

 PARAMETERS:

-op: Expected Value: create REQUIRED
+-- op: Expected Value: create REQUIRED

-email: Expected Value: email address of contact you are creating REQUIRED
+-- email: Expected Value: email address of contact you are creating REQUIRED

-fname: Expected Value: New contact first name REQUIRED
+-- fname: Expected Value: New contact first name REQUIRED

-lname: Expected Value: New contact last name REQUIRED
+-- lname: Expected Value: New contact last name REQUIRED

-age: Expected Value: New contact age (as numeric: i.e. 24) REQUIRED
+-- age: Expected Value: New contact age (as numeric: i.e. 24) REQUIRED

-zip: Expected Value: New contact zip code REQUIRED
+-- zip: Expected Value: New contact zip code REQUIRED

 RETURNS:

-Confirmation JSON object or error message
+-- Confirmation JSON object or error message

+****
-UPDATE - Updates a contact record based on provided: Email, [Firstname, Lastname, Age, and Zipcode].
+# UPDATE - Updates a contact record based on provided: Email, [Firstname, Lastname, Age, and Zipcode].
 Returns a confirmation message of success or failure

 Call URL: curl SERVER_ADDRESS/?op=update&email=email@email.com&fname=FirstName&lname=LastName&age=Age&zip=Zipcode

 PARAMETERS:

-op: Expected Value: update REQUIRED
+-- op: Expected Value: update REQUIRED

-email: Expected Value: email address of contact you are updating REQUIRED
+-- email: Expected Value: email address of contact you are updating REQUIRED

-fname: Expected Value: New contact first name OPTIONAL
+-- fname: Expected Value: New contact first name OPTIONAL

-lname: Expected Value: New contact last name OPTIONAL
+-- lname: Expected Value: New contact last name OPTIONAL

-age: Expected Value: New contact age (as numeric: i.e. 24) OPTIONAL
+-- age: Expected Value: New contact age (as numeric: i.e. 24) OPTIONAL

-zip: Expected Value: New contact zip code OPTIONAL
+-- zip: Expected Value: New contact zip code OPTIONAL

 RETURNS:

-Confirmation JSON object or error message
+-- Confirmation JSON object or error message

+****
-REMOVE - Removes a contact record based on provided: Email.
+# REMOVE - Removes a contact record based on provided: Email.
 Returns a confirmation message of success or failure

 Call URL: curl SERVER_ADDRESS/?op=remove&email=email@email.com

 PARAMETERS:

-op: Expected Value: update REQUIRED
+-- op: Expected Value: update REQUIRED

-email: Expected Value: email address of contact you are updating REQUIRED
+-- email: Expected Value: email address of contact you are updating REQUIRED

 RETURNS:

-Confirmation JSON object or error message
+-- Confirmation JSON object or error message